rkronberg/chem-benchmarks/README.md

   functional is used with a DZVP MOLOPT basis set and a 500 Ry cut-off.
   Standard diagonalization with Fermi-Dirac smearing (300 K) and the ELPA library is applied for SCF.
-* `cp2k-rpa.sh`: Sparse matrix-based low-scaling RI-RPA calculation of 32 water molecules (96 atoms, 256 electrons) in a 9.9 cubic angstrom cell.
-Benchmark is restarted from a PBE wavefunction and relies on TZ basis sets.

 ### Amber